 - Biscuits from scratch can be stored, well wrapped, at room temperature for several days.
 Biscuits are always best when they’re re-warmed before serving.

 - To freeze – keep the biscuits separate to avoid them getting soggy.
-Let the gravy cool down totally before putting it in an airtight container or freezer bag.
+Let the gravy cool completely before putting it in an airtight container or a freezer bag.
 For the best taste, use it within 3-6 months.
-When you’re ready to eat it, thaw it in the fridge overnight, then gently heat it on the stove, adding a little heavy cream, milk, or half-and-half to get the consistency just right.
+When you’re ready to eat it, thaw it in the fridge overnight, then gently heat it on the stove, adding a little heavy cream, milk, or half-and-half to reach the desired consistency.
 Thaw the biscuits overnight in the fridge and gently reheat in the oven.

 Nutrition